ponylang/rfcs/text/000-compile-time-expression.md

 Any expression that is evaluated at compile-time adds to the compilation time and will not (likely) be more efficient than executing at runtime.
 Conversely, this means there is less to execute at runtime and therefore saves time on every run of the program.
 This is a trade off that the developer will have to make as they see fit.

-This also adds a significant amount of complexity and code to the compiler
+Evaluating compile-time expressions adds a significant amount of complexity and code to the compiler

-Why should we *not* do this?
+We also need to ensure that compile-time semantics and run-time semantics agree (this is to avoid confusing bugs where different results are obtained).

+Recall that I suggested that compile-time evaluation is done as an AST rewriting step.
+Making reference to target specific information, this means that we have to construct information about the target machine earlier than code generation.

 # Alternatives